saurabhkm/FAQBot-Chatterbot/README.md

 ```python
 python server.py
 ```
-Head over to the url in the output which will be http://127.0.0.1:5000 and start conversing
+Head over to the url in the output which will be http://127.0.0.1:5000 in a browser and start conversing